Toma400/Tribalify/readme.md

 If you don't know how any of those concepts should be written, look at `examples.nim` file to see code references.

+---
+### Experimental
+You can use `import tribalify/experimental` to import features that are experimental and not ready to use yet.
+Check `experimental.nim` file for further details.

 <!-- CHANGELOG:
 - 0.1.0:
   - Added pair/triad types